 Physiologically, our teeth resemble more like herbivorous animals.
 Our digestive tract is also longer in tune with leaf-eating animals.
 Meats get sought easily which is why carnivorous animals have shorter intestines.
 Moreover, the structure of nails, the way of drinking water, and the vision suggest that we are plant waste.

 8. What do the Studies Say Veg Food vs Non Veg Food is Healthier?

 Since many health freaks have been proved that vegetarian even vegan is healthier.
 We need to know that most of these studies are from a western perspective.
 People who are eating meat in every meal tend to not eat enough veggies.
 So these studies aim to inculcate a habit of eating more veggies.

 Many studies have proved that veg food item and even a vegan diet is healthier.
 Also, it prevents cardiovascular diseases

 Indian cow reverts like a mother for a long in this culture.
 Our scriptures also highly recommended drinking pure Indian cow milk.
 Its ghee and butter are equal to Nectar.

-So Ayurveda is clear that the man who is the most evolved animal on the planet eat consciously creating the least amount of violence,
+So Ayurveda is clear that man who is the most evolved animal on the planet eat consciously creates the least amount of violence,